1391819/face_recognition/README.md

 ## About

 A face recognition system implemented for my [Diploma di Stato](https://qips.ucas.com/qip/italy-diploma-di-esame-di-stato-conclusivo-dei-corsi-di-istruzione-secondaria-superiore) project.
-After starting the prototype through the attached button, the camera continuously scans the environment for people's faces by using the Viola-Jones method and the Haar Cascade Classifier.
-Following this, the Eigenface algorithm (PCA based) is used for face recognition, which can be trained and then used to successfully identify people.
+After starting the prototype through the attached button, the camera continuously scans the environment for people's faces by using the Viola-Jones algorithm.
+Following this, the Eigenface method (PCA based) is used for face recognition, which can be trained and then used to successfully identify people.

 ## Stack